CodeYourFuture/syllabus-archive/html-css/week-1/lesson.md

 }
 ```

-There are also things called "pseudo" classes.
+There are also things called *pseudo classes*.
 In this section, we'll introduce you to the common pseudo classes for assigning styles to interactions, such as moving your mouse over a link.

-> "pseudo" is a fancy word for "fake".
+> "pseudo" is a fancy word meaning "fake".
 We call them "pseudo" classes because they're not really there in the HTML, but the browser knows what to do with them.

 Here's an example of a pseudo class which changes the color of a link when the mouse moves over it.